JFeldbauer/isimip-sensitivity-analysis/README.md

 3.  modify code or add new functionality, save the code

-4.  add the repository master to a remote master called "upstream"
+4.  add the repository main to a remote main called "upstream"

     $cd isimip-sensitivity-analysis

     $git remote add upstream <git@github.com:aemon-j/isimip-sensitivity-analysis.git>

-5.  before pushing your changes to your repository, pull in the current version of the aemon-j master:
+5.  before pushing your changes to your repository, pull in the current version of the aemon-j main:

     $git fetch upstream

-6.  merge these differences with your own "master" version:
+6.  merge these differences with your own "main" version:

-    $git merge upstream/master
+    $git merge upstream/main

-7.  push your changes to your github repository, in addition to changes made by pulling in the aemon-j master:
+7.  push your changes to your github repository, in addition to changes made by pulling in the aemon-j main:

     $git push

-8.  submit a pull request to aemon-j master using your account at github.com
+8.  submit a pull request to aemon-j main using your account at github.com